ESG Service

 More

-Nine years of the Montagu's Harrier Protection Project
+Ten years of the Meadow Harrier Conservation Project

-Since 2014, the Polenergia Group has supported the Montagu’s Harrier Protection Project, thus implementing the Sustainable Development Goals and the EU’s biodiversity strategy.
-The protection measures included among others installing by the ornithologists, in cooperation with Polenergia, the fences around the harriers’ nests to prevent their damage during harvesting or other agricultural activities.
-Since the very beginning of the Programme implementation, 87 young birds have been saved.
+Polenergia Group has been supporting the Meadow Harrier Conservation Program since 2014, thus implementing the Sustainable Development Goals and the EU Biodiversity Strategy.
+As part of the protection measures, ornithologists in consultation with Polenergia establish, among other: fencing around harrier nests so that they are not destroyed during harvesting or other agricultural works.
+Since the beginning of the Program’s implementation, 106 young birds have been saved.

 More